 Wall decoration from the medieval period had been in the form of tapestries and wall hangings.
 Wooden panelling had also been applied such as linenfold and square panelling in 16th century country houses, enhanced with a greater elaboration of carved ornamentation (such as strapwork) on fielded panelling by the Jacobeans.[ix]
 The panelling had the advantage over cloth of durability and helping with drafts, damp and odours, but it was constrained in terms of ornate expression.

 By the 17th century silk and damask hangings were stretched tightly across walls to become more permanent fixtures.
 Wallpaper began to be increasingly used from 1700 in England.
 Often wallpaper was flocked in the states rooms and printed in bedrooms.[x]
 Flocked wallpapers were made by using powdered wool (a waste product of the woollen cloth industry), to form a rich pile that appeared to be velvet.
 Initially the base material was canvas or linen.
 However, in 1634 a Huguenot refugee, Jerome Lanier, patented a method by which the coloured wools could adhere to paper.[xi]
 This technological and commercial ingenuity was able to exploit the taste of a wealthy elite.
-At Holkham Hall the saloon walls are decorated with a damask design of crimson flock.
+At Holkham Hall the saloon walls are decorated with a damask design of very expensive crimson velvet.
+Flock wallpaper would be the cheaper version.

 In the late-17th century as trade expanded with China, Chinese wallpapers made their way into the luxury goods market in England.
 These were hand painted, featuring non-repeating pictorial scenes of Chinese life or exotic birds and plants within landscapes.[xii]
 The variety of luxury wallpaper could be applied in different spaces.
 Designs could be relative to the feminine, masculine or rooms of significance within the country house.
 Space could be gendered by design for the gentlemen or lady of the house.
 The saloon may have the richness of the flock wallpaper and a sitting room decorated with a delicate Chinese design.
 Bedrooms and staterooms could have overall designed themes with wallpaper and luxurious soft furnishings.